erikdao/sparse-detector/WORKLOG.md

 ## March 14, 2022
 - It turned out that refactoring took more time than expected.
 The job now is to integrate W&B logging.
 The quick way to do so is to integrate logging right into the current `MetricLogger` class, which seems to be messy.
+- Logging to W&B is working, but we need to handle the **global_step** problem.
+Currently, its value is not correct.

 ## March 12, 2022
 - We continue to work on refactoring the `train_baseline` pipeline.
 Our major concerns at the moment include 1) how to manage the configurations of different experiments more efficiently; and 2) if there is any better alternative to the architecture of the codebase.